Deployment¶

 - (Optional) Run all

-tests (see following commands for running subsets of tests) (make test_code
+pytesttests (see following commands for running subsets of tests) (make test_codein Makefile):

 uv run pytest tests